Limited Submission Policy

 Funding agencies (sponsors) are increasingly restricting the number of applications an institution can submit in response to many funding opportunities.
 Emerson College designates these “Limited Application Programs.”
 Because all applications from the institution will be returned without review if more than the specified number of applications is submitted, complying with the guidelines is critical.
 Emerson College has established the following process for selecting the proposal (or proposals) that will be submitted in response to a limited application program.

 Internal Selection Process:

-- When the number of internal applications does not exceed the sponsor’s limit, AVP for ORCS will notify the internal applicants whether they have received institutional approval to submit their proposals to the sponsor.
+- When the number of internal applications does not exceed the sponsor’s limit, the Executive Director for ORCS will notify the internal applicants whether they have received institutional approval to submit their proposals to the sponsor.

-- When the number of internal applications exceeds the sponsor’s limit, the AVP for ORCS will facilitate having applications reviewed by the Faculty Assembly’s “Faculty Advancement Committee” to evaluate the pre-proposals and select Emerson’s applicant(s).
+- When the number of internal applications exceeds the sponsor’s limit, the Executive Director for ORCS will facilitate having applications reviewed by the Faculty Assembly’s “Faculty Development and Research Council” to evaluate the pre-proposals and select Emerson’s applicant(s).

 - The criteria used for evaluating the pre-proposals will reflect the criteria stated in the program announcement.

 - The Vice President of Academic Affairs will review the recommendations of the review committee for a final decision.

 - The Executive Director for ORCS will notify all candidates of the results by email and provide the name(s) of the approved candidate(s) to the Proposal.